mathjax/MathJax-docs/output/mathml.rst

-MathJax container element and stores it in :attr:`math.typesetRoot`, then converts the internal format to a MathML string (via :meth:`MathJax.startup.toMML()`) and has the browser parse that into DOM elemente (via :attr:`innerHTML`).
+MathJax container element and stores it in :attr:`math.typesetRoot`, then converts the internal format to a MathML string (via :meth:`MathJax.startup.toMML()`) and has the browser parse that into DOM element (via :attr:`innerHTML`).
 A later render action will move the container and its MathML contents into the DOM at the proper location.
 For math that is in display style, the container is marked with an attribute so that CSS can be used to make the container be a